Our Class teacher is Mrs Alison Shepperson

 Cherry Class are friendly, helpful and enthusiastic.
 We all are keen to share our ideas and show what we can do.
 We are working on settling quickly to our learning and to develop our independent learning styles.
 We love to show interesting objects to one another and we love reading aloud to the rest of the class.

-PE days are Mondays (outdoor) and Thursdays (indoor) so please ensure your child has suitable clothing especially for outdoor PE including trainers, long bottoms and jumpers/fleeces/hoodies and extra socks during the Autumn/Winter months.
+PE days are Wednesdays (outdoor) and Thursdays (indoor) so please ensure your child has suitable clothing especially for outdoor PE including trainers, long bottoms and jumpers/fleeces/hoodies and extra socks during the Autumn/Winter months.
 Please remember to label all clothing thank you.

 Supporting your child